DynamoDB Schema Reviews

 - I design or review your schema.
 PK/SK structure, GSI strategy, ElectroDB entity definitions, and a written analysis explaining every design decision.

 - You get the deliverable within 5 business days.
-Everything you need to implement the schema with confidence.
+Everything you need to start building.

 Three tiers